dailytelos/data.scribe/README.md

 ## ACTION update

 This action controls a direct update to a RAM variable, this is great for oracles to use, or more advanced users.
 It is specifically to handle updates to variables.
-It provides for finer controls of uploading multiple operations at once and having vectors of uint128_t / int128_t / std::string uploaded to the blockchain in one action.
+It provides for finer controls of uploading multiple operations at once and having vectors of uint128_t / int128_t / std::string / asset uploaded to the blockchain in one action.

 * `signor` (name) - EOSIO account to pay for all RAM, the authorized signor to update the variable.